dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 Other Examples
 --------------

-There is a module presenting different parametrized rules: [here](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/parametrized.d).
+There is a module presenting different parameterized rules: [here](https://github.com/PhilippeSigaud/Pegged/blob/master/pegged/examples/parameterized.d).

-As it contains *only* parametrized rules, do not use it 'raw'.
+As it contains *only* parameterized rules, do not use it 'raw'.

 Future Extensions
 -----------------